Plums

 • For bare-root trees, it’s often recommended to stake the tree for at least one year, until the tree is stable enough to stand on its own.

-See also Celery
+See also Nasturtiums

 Check out our video to learn more about planting a bare–rooted fruit tree.